batuh836/COMP4555-Final/README.md

 In no other game will you experience the thrill of a runner, using the skill of a shooter, through the lens of a classic RPG!

 How fast can you save the world?

+To play RPG GO! run the rpg_go.py file!